Fires spike in Brazil's Amazon, scientists say - France 24

 In the first nine months of the year, the total number of fires increased by 14 percent over the same period in 2019, the INPE said.

-Despite the data from INPE, a world-renowned public body, far-right President Jair Bolsonaro has continued to denounce a campaign of "disinformation" about the Pantanal and the Amazon.
+Despite the data from INPE, a world-renowned public body, Bolsonaro has continued to denounce a campaign of "disinformation" about the Pantanal and the Amazon.

 On Wednesday, Bolsonaro -- an ally of US President Donald Trump -- lashed out at US Democratic presidential candidate Joe Biden for "disastrous and unnecessary" comments on destruction of the rainforest.